hmrserver/Obsidian/README.md

 ![alt tag](https://raw.githubusercontent.com/hmrserver/Obsidian/master/obsidian.png)
 ## Obsidian Theme - BETA

+**NOTE!!!!** : Since, This is still in BETA stage.
+You may need to check out everytime when you got time.
+We won't releasing version.
+So to get latest version.
+Always keep checking this repository.
+Report any problem in this github issues.
+But, you can also join our discord channel to talk more about this or for giving us feedbacks!
+Enjoy.

 **What is Obsidian Theme ?**

 Obsidian Theme is a Dark and lightweight theme for Open Game Panel which allows admins to do customization of the style of Open Game Panel and make your own game panel more professional.<br>